-Floods threaten more states in rain-soaked U.S. Midwest
+Floods threaten more states in deluged U.S. Midwest

 The deputy commander of the Army Corps’ Omaha District, which encompasses the Missouri River watershed downstream to St. Joseph, said on Wednesday that there had been more than 30 breaches across the public levee system in that region.

-More than 2,400 homes and businesses in Nebraska have been destroyed or damaged, with 200 miles (320 km) of roads unusable and 11 bridges wiped out, according to authorities.
+More than 2,400 Nebraska homes and businesses have been destroyed or damaged, with 200 miles (320 km) of roads unusable and 11 bridges wiped out, Governor Pete Ricketts said on Wednesday.

-The state’s governor, Pete Ricketts, thanked Trump for his federal disaster declaration as Nebraskans prepared to recover from what he called “the most widespread natural disaster in our state’s history.”

 Ricketts estimated the floods caused at least $439 million in damage to public infrastructure and other assets, and $85 million to privately owned assets.
 He put flood damage for the state’s agricultural sector at nearly $1 billion.